-Our families reinforce that thought by saying we just need to cut back on food.
+Our family reinforces that thought by saying we just need to cut back on food a little.
 Good Christian friends laugh about diving into that cake brought by Sister so-and-so.
-Friends giggle about starting their diets tomorrow.
+Friends giggle about starting their diet tomorrow.
 Every magazine and TV station offers the latest fad in weight loss.